Spring 2020 Community News

 Lucy Levers (WRC) was awarded a grant from the Office of Academic Clinical Affairs BOLD Ideas.
 Lever’s project is Obesity Mapping with state-issued Identification cards.
 Lever’s collaborators on the project are Ann Zukoski and Jacob Walker-Swaney from the MDH Evaluation and Surveillance Unit, Office of Statewide Health Improvement Initiatives, and Peter Wiringa at U-Spatial.

-Fisheries and Aquaculture Extension Educator Amy Schrank joined the Water Resources Center as a joint Sea Grant-WRC hire March 4, 2020.
+Amy Schrank joined the Water Resources Center office March 4, 2020 as a Sea Grant Fisheries and Aquaculture Extension Educator.
+In a partnership between WRC and the Sea Grant program, Shrank will be a Sea Grant educator located in the WRC’s St. Paul office.
 Schrank has a PhD in zoology and physiology from the University of Wyoming where she investigated movement patterns of inland trout as influenced by spawning, summer feeding and water quality conditions.
 Her M.S. degree is in resource ecology and management of aquatic ecosystems from the University of Michigan, with a B.S. degree in biology and Spanish from the University of Michigan.
 Schrank is an adjunct assistant professor in the Department of Fisheries, Wildlife and Conservation Biology at the University of Minnesota.

 Tiffany Sprague (WRS 2019) has been hired in a new joint position developed by the Natural Resources Research Institute and Minnesota Sea Grant.
 In her role as NRRI’s Stormwater Research Coordinator, Sprague will pull together research efforts in stormwater management best practices.
 In her role as Resilience Extension Educator for Minnesota Sea Grant, she will connect that research to community needs through collaborations.